The Original Zero Carb Pizza Crust

-The topping combinations are truly endless!
+The topping combinations are truly endless.
 We hope you take this chicken crust pizza recipe and make it your own.
 Experiment with different flavors and toppings.
 Make mini crusts and let the whole family choose their own toppings.
-Most of all we hope that this recipe adds some variety to your diet and helps you stick to a low carb lifestyle!

 For easy adding to MyFitnessPal search – “KetoConnect No Carb Pizza Crust”

 - Thoroughly drain the canned chicken, getting as much moisture out as possible.

 - Spread chicken on a baking sheet lined with a silicon mat.
 Bake at 350 for 10 minutes to dry out the chicken.

 - Once chicken is done baking for 10 minutes remove and place in a mixing bowl.
 Increase heat of oven to 500 degrees.

 - Add cheese and egg to the bowl with chicken and mix.